rczyrnik/Find-A-Flatmate/README.md

 # Flatmate Finder

-_I explored the way users interacted on an app-based roommate matching platform._
+_Exploring the way users interact on an app-based roommate matching platform._

 ### Introduction
 I partnered with an app-based roommate matching platform to investigate what factors influence whether a user can find a roommate through their app.
 Because the app doesn't follow up with sers to find which have successfully matched through the app, they define success as two users starting a conversation through the in-platform messaging service.